 Once the present document is cited in the Official Journal of the European Union under that Directive, compliance with the normative clauses of the present document given in tables A.1 and A.2 confers, within the limits of the scope of the present document, a presumption of conformity with the corresponding essential requirements of that Directive and associated EFTA regulations.

-The present document has been developed from ETSI EN 301 549 [i.29] V1.1.2 (2015-04).
-The changes are limited to those necessary to comply with the requirements of a Harmonised Standard, inclusion of requirements for mobile applications, updating to reflect the state of the art in W3C WCAG, updating of clause 6.1, and corrections of errors.
+The present document has been developed from ETSI EN 301 549 [i.29] V2.1.2 (2018-08).